 Innsbruck therefore offers skiers and boarders a very different winter holiday experience from a normal ski resort.
 From the airport, the transfer to your accommodation (by bus or taxi) should only take about 15 minutes, so you can arrive in the morning, spend the afternoon skiing, then instead of the normal apres-ski, you could visit ancient churches or cutting-edge art galleries, or just stroll around the traffic-free historic centre, browsing the high-end shops and stopping off in a traditional beer keller or café or one of the many student bars, before moving onto a high-class restaurant.

 But you should not stay up too late if you are to get the best out of the skiing, because there is a lot of it, and certainly enough to keep most holiday makers entertained for a week.
-Stubai is one of the best glacier resorts in the world and fully deserves its separate entry in the Ultimate-Ski guide.
+The Stubai Glacier in Stubaital is one of the best glacier resorts in the world and fully deserves its separate entry in the Ultimate-Ski guide.
 On the way to Stubai, and too often bypassed, is Schlick 2000.
 Nordkette is the closest ski area to the city: in fact you can even walk to its base station from some parts of the city.
 There are some gentle pistes here but it’s known for the freeriding on its steep, North-facing slopes.
 There is also freeriding at Axamer Lizum Olympia Park and Kühtai but these are modern high-altitude resorts, with mostly intermediate-friendly pistes.
 Oberperfuss/Rangger Köpfl and the Muttereralm Playground are oriented towards children – especially beginners.
 Patscherkofel and Glungezer are small, quiet resorts with a just a handful of lifts and runs.

 There are free ski buses from the city to all these ski areas.
 And alpine skiing is not the only sport on offer when you get there.
 Mutteraralm has almost as many toboggan runs as ski runs, Glungeezer is a major centre for cross-country skiing, and there are plenty of ice rinks all around.
 Nor is skiing purely a day-time activity.
 There is after-dark floodlit skiing at one or two of Innsbruck’s ski areas every niight of the week except Sundays.
 So Innsbruck’s many historical, cultural and culinary attractions might not get the attention they deserve after all.